davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 ### 1. Check your understanding

-Once you've got an answer for each question, click the button marked "Check Answers" below.
+Answer each question then click the button marked "Check Answers" below.

 Use Python to help you.